octo-technology/Xcode-formatter/README.md

 	 							 @1 : @"green",
 	 							 @2 : @"blue"};

-Until a new version of uncrustify fix this issue, you can use the old way with those literals:
+Until a new version of uncrustify fixes this issue, you can use the old way with those literals:

-	NSDictionary *dictionary2 = [NSDictionary dictionaryWithObjectsAndKeys:@"red", @1,
+	NSDictionary *dictionary = [NSDictionary dictionaryWithObjectsAndKeys:@"red", @1,
 	                                                                       @"green", @2,
 	                                                                       @"blue", @3,
 	                                                                       nil];